xplim/API-Key-Proxy-Server/README.md

 heroku create
 ```

-### 3. Include your API keys
+### 3. Include your API keys and allowed domains

 Include your API keys on the Heroku app.
 On the dashboard go to `Settings` and lookup for the `Config Vars` section.
 Copy and paste your API keys there using the same variable name you are using to retrieve it on each proxy service on the [config.ts](./src/config.ts) file.
 For example, in the case of the [Open Weather Api proxy] that is included with the code, the variable name is `WEATHER_API_KEY`.

-### 4. Set up your API proxies
+Store the allowed domains in the variable name `ALLOWED_DOMAINS`.

-You can include all the API services you want using the [`config.ts`](src/config.ts) file which exports an object with the following options:
+The expected value format is an **array** of domains you want to allow to make calls to the proxy server.

-**allowedDomains**: An **array** of domains you want to allow to make calls to the proxy server.
-All the domains not listed here will be rejected with a `cors` error.
+All the domains not listed will be rejected with a `cors` error.

 **Do not include pathnames**: